asantaga/wiserHomeAssistantPlatform/README.md

-# Wiser Home Assistant Integration v3.1.7beta1
+# Wiser Home Assistant Integration v3.1.7

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/hacs/integration)

-> **THIS IS A BETA TEST RELEASE FOR INVESTIGATING IMPROVEMENTS IN WISER HUB DISCONNECTS.
-PLEASE ONLY INSTALL IF YOU ARE EXPERIENCING THE ISSUE AND PART OF THE FORUM ONVERSATION**

 This repository contains a Home Assistant integration for the awesome Drayton Wiser Heating solution.
 This integration only works locally with your wiser hub and does not rely on the cloud.